 “It’s huge,” Orrick griped.
 Brook touched his hand.
 Orrick met her eyes, and she smiled gently his way.

 “On the surface, it small.
 This’ll heal fine if you keep it clean, and bandaged.”
 Milton wiped of the foam and dried the skin.
 He tore open the packet of ointment and squeezed it over the jagged line at trailed up Orrick’s shin, and ended just below his knee.
 “I give it three days to scab over.
 And… if you’re mom asks, say Brook’s mom did the bandage.
 I know your parents don’t like me.”
 He finished pressing gauze and bandages down over the line, until the cut was completely covered.

 “You’re not looking at it anymore,” Milton mentioned.
 He tossed the soggy gauze and pried off his gloves.
 “That helps too.”
 He packed up the medical kit and exited the bathroom.

-Orrick slipped his shoe back on, and rolled his pant leg.
+Orrick slipped his shoe back on, and unrolled his pant leg.
 When he and Brook exited the hall into the living area, Philip’s father – Denis – was mid conversation with Milton.
 Denis turned his attention to the kids, and questioned Orrick about his leg.
-Denis went outside with the kids, while Milton used the phone.
+After a brief exchange, Denis went on out with the kids, while Milton stayed inside and used the phone.

 “Here it is.”
 Denis kicked away the flattened snow, and prodded a broken sprinkler head with his shoe.
 “Milt’s getting’ in touch with your parents, Ory.
 You might need a shot.”